Do I Need a Lawyer After a Hit and Run Accident?

 Employers of Negligent Parties

 Sometimes employers might be responsible for the harm caused by the negligence of their workers.
-Hasner Law will always try to determine if an accident was caused – at least in part – by someone who was working.
+Hasner Law PC will always try to determine if an accident was caused – at least in part – by someone who was working.
 If so, we can seek compensation from their employer (who probably has deeper pockets).

 Vehicle or product defects can contribute to or cause an accident.
 If we determine that this is the case, we can fight to hold the manufacturer or retailer strictly liable for a portion of your damages.

-How a Hit and Run Might Affect the Statute of Limitations in Your Case
+How a Hit and Run Might Affect the Statute of Limitations in Your Case in Georgia

 In Georgia, all personal injury lawsuits must be filed within what’s known as a statute of limitations.
 For claims arising from most car accidents, the statute of limitations is two years.
 So, following a collision, you’ll typically have two years to file a claim and demand compensation.